How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 Apply concrete cleaner on the floor and proceed to clean immediately

 For pressure washing your concrete, some might only use the standard nozzle for the job.
-However, it’s suggested that you install a surface cleaner into the hose to make things less challenging.
-And this is because the attachment comes with a “Y” valve that separates the water into two hoses, which are positioned so that the water also spins the brush once it’s on.
+However, it's suggested that you install a surface cleaner into the hose to make the job easier.
+This is because the attachment comes with a "Y" valve that separates the water into two hoses, which are positioned so that the water also spins the brush once it's on.

 Start the cleaning from the highest point on your driveway and work your way down to the lowest area so that the brushed dirt and debris can run down.
-You wouldn’t want to work the other way around as dirt from the higher ground can easily stain the lower parts of your driveway, making it very difficult to thoroughly clean your concrete.
+You wouldn't want to work the other way around as dirt from the higher ground can easily stain the lower parts of your driveway, making it very difficult to clean your concrete thoroughly.

 Move the surface cleaner horizontally across your driveway from top to bottom.
 Do it slowly and try not to push the cleaner head to the ground, even if you find it to be a little light on the concrete.
 Follow a consistent pattern and keep your pace as you work the surface cleaner over the concrete driveway.

-Go over the entire sections a few times if you’re not satisfied with your work, and try to set the pressure level to a higher pressure to achieve better cleaning power.
+Go over the entire sections a few times if you're not satisfied with your work, and try to set the pressure level to a higher setting to achieve better cleaning power.

 Hover the surface cleaner across the driveway

-And with the work on the surface cleaner being finished, you can find your driveway and pavement a lot cleaner than before, even when they’re still wet.
-However, there are still certain areas that may require you to work extra hard to drive out stubborn stains and dirt.
+With the work on the surface cleaner being finished, you can find your driveway and pavement a lot cleaner than before, even when they're still wet.
+However, there are still certain areas that may require you to work extra hard to remove stubborn stains and dirt.

-In this respect, if you’ve properly done the pre-cleaning on your concrete, you would find this step quite easy since all you need is high-pressure water.
+In this respect, if you've properly done the pre-cleaning on your concrete, you would find this step quite easy since all you need is high-pressure water.
 Simply dismount the surface cleaner, then turn the nozzle to the narrower settings.
-And if it’s possible, you can adjust the output power to a higher pressure level.
+When possible, you can adjust the output power to a higher pressure level.

-After you finish the spot cleaning job, change then nozzle to the medium setting and start splashing water onto the driveway, from top to the bottom.
+After you finish the spot cleaning job, change the nozzle to the medium setting and start splashing water onto the driveway, from top to the bottom.
 This would rinse away any remaining dirt and grime on your concrete.
 Do it multiple times to ensure the best result.
-Then let the driveway stay under the sun for the entire day so it can dry completely.
+Then let the driveway stay under the sun for the entire day so it can dry.

 Use powered sprays to blast off dirt in crevices